-Reconstitution must be carried out under aseptic conditions.
-The solution is to be inspected visually for particulate matter prior to administration.
+The reconstitution/dilution is to be made under aseptic conditions.
+The solution is to be inspected visually for particulate matter and discolouration prior to administration.
 The solution should only be used if the solution is clear and free from particles.
-Any unused solution should be discarded.